Gary Allan: Political views

 In 2003, Allan told CMT that he believed Republican candidate Arnold Schwarzenegger would be the best governor because he is not driven by money.
 In 2021, he told People that he was "very much not a Republican."

 Sound

 Allan's voice is described as "raspy and unpolished."
 The New York Times describes his music as "elegant, often deadpan songs [that] tend toward manly understatement."
 His sound is influenced by the Bakersfield scene, especially Buck Owens and Merle Haggard.
-He prefers this sound to that of the more pop country that is prevalent on country radio, because "the songs have got to have soul, have real meaning....Country music is...what happens during the week.
+He prefers that sound to the more pop country which is prevalent on country radio, because "the songs have got to have soul, have real meaning...
+Country music is... what happens during the week.
 Rock 'n roll is about what happens at the weekend."
 Because his sound is different from many of the current crop of country singers, as their sound is considerably more pop or rock, Allan has, at times had difficulty getting radio to play his singles.
 He says he has to "walk a real fine line" to "make sure that I get traditional stuff on the radio."